-U.S. Supreme Court to Resolve Circuit Split on Use of Section 1782 in International Commercial Arbitration
+U.S. Supreme Court No Longer Set to Resolve Circuit Split on Use of Section 1782 in International Commercial Arbitration

-The U.S. Supreme Court has granted certiorari to address a circuit split regarding whether an evidence-collection statute, 28 U.S.C. § 1782, permits recourse to the U.S. courts for discovery for use in international commercial arbitration.
+The U.S. Supreme Court granted certiorari earlier this year in the case of Servotronics, Inc. v.
+Rolls-Royce PLC and The Boeing Company to resolve a circuit split regarding whether the federal international evidence collection statute, 28 U.S.C. § 1782, permits recourse to the U.S. courts for discovery for use in international commercial arbitration.

 For further analysis on the use of 28 U.S. § 1782(a) to obtain discovery in foreign proceedings through U.S. courts, please see our Alert Memos on this topic below: